August von Mackensen: Postwar

+Von Mackensen did not, however, blame Hitler personally but rather some his more radical subordinates, probably wished Hitler to be retained as Chancellor under the suggested Directorate, and continued to stand by the regime.

-Occasionally mocked as the "Reich Centrepiece", Mackensen's distinctive public profile in his black Life Hussars uniform was even recognised by the Hausser-Elastolin company, which produced a 7 cm figure of him in its line of Elastolin composition soldiers.
+Occasionally mocked as the "Reich Centrepiece", Mackensen's ferocious soldier's visage and distinctive public profile in his black Life Hussars uniform was even recognised by the Hausser-Elastolin company, which produced a 7 cm figure of him in its line of Elastolin composition soldiers.
 His fame and familiar uniform gave rise to two separate Third Reich units adopting black dress with Totenkopf badges: the Panzerwaffe, which claimed the tradition of the Imperial Cavalry, and the Schutzstaffel.
-In October 1935, the government vested Mackensen with the Brandenburg demesne of Brüssow in recognition of his merits.
+In October 1935, the government vested Mackensen with the demesne of Brüssow in Brandenburg in recognition of his merits.

-Mackensen's relationship to the Nazis remained ambiguous: embodying the Prussian traditions adopted by Hitler's regime, he appeared in his black uniform at public events organised by the German government or the Nazi Party such as the Day of Potsdam on 21 March 1933.
-On the other hand, he objected to the killing of Generals Ferdinand von Bredow and Kurt von Schleicher during The Night of the Long Knives purge of July 1934, to the Nazi Kirchenkampf measures against the Confessing Church and to the atrocities that were committed during the invasion of Poland in September 1939.
+In spite of the implicit endorsement provided by his public appearances with high-ranking Nazi officials, Mackensen's relationship to the Nazis was not fully approving: besides the killing of von Bredow and von Schleicher, he also objected to the Nazi Kirchenkampf measures against the Confessing Church and to the atrocities that were committed during the invasion of Poland in September 1939.

+On 4 February 1940, Mackensen wrote to then Generaloberst Walther von Brauchitsch:

 By the early 1940s, Hitler and Joseph Goebbels suspected Mackensen of disloyalty but refrained from taking action.
 Mackensen remained a committed monarchist and in June 1941 appeared in full imperial uniform at Kaiser Wilhelm's funeral at Doorn, in the Netherlands.

+Hitler personally congratulated Mackensen on his 95th birthday in December 1944 and awarded the 5th cavalry regiment with the armband "Field marshal von Mackensen".

 According to a radio news report dated 15 April 1945 that was filed by the CBS News correspondent Larry LeSueur for World News Today, Mackensen was briefly captured by the British Second Army at his home during the closing weeks of the Second World War.
-Upon the arrival of the British, apparently not commenting on the general rout, the 95-year-old Mackensen merely asked the new powers-that-be that "freed foreign workers" be prevented "from stealing his chicken".
+Upon the arrival of the British, not commenting on the general rout, the 95-year-old Mackensen merely asked the new powers-that-be that "freed foreign workers" be prevented "from stealing his chickens".

-Mackensen died on 8 November 1945 at the age of 95, his life having spanned the Kingdom of Prussia, the North German Confederation, the German Empire, the Weimar Republic, the Third Reich and the postwar Allied occupation of Germany.
+Mackensen died on 8 November 1945 at the age of 95, his life having spanned the Kingdom of Prussia, the North German Confederation, the German Empire, the Weimar Republic, the Nazi regime and the postwar Allied occupation of Germany.
 He was buried in the Celle cemetery.